AgustinSRG/Pokemon-Showdown-Node-Bot/CONFIGGUIDE.md

 `exports.aceptAll` if true, the bot will acept all battle, without limits.
 It is not recommended, keep it to false, so you can specify max number of battles at the same time in `exports.maxBattles`.

-Specify in `exports.winmsg` all possible phrases for saying when bot wins, same with `exports.losemsg` but when bot loses.
+Specify in `exports.winmsg` all possible phrases for saying when bot wins, same with `exports.losemsg` but when bot loses, the same with `exports.initBattleMsg` but when the bot joins the battle.
 You can also specify other messages in `exports.battleMessages`.

 Configure the ladder feature with `exports.ladderCheckInterval` (the time to check for battles) and `exports.ladderNumberOfBattles` (Max number of ladder battles at the same time when you use `ladderstart` command).